HSR-160 Framework for Practice

 Upon completion, your specialized knowledge and applied experience will qualify you to work alongside an activity coordinator to lead group activities and recreational programs in community and facility settings such as intermediate care facilities, assisted living settings, adult day care programs, clients' homes, seniors' centres and residential group homes.

 The program will be held from September to December.
-Classes are scheduled to take place at the Comox Valley Campus on Wednesdays, 5-8 pm & Saturdays, 9 - 4:30.
-There is a practicum placement with varied hours in October (40-hrs) and November/ December (90-hrs).
+Classes are scheduled to take place at the Comox Valley campus on Tuesdays, Wednesdays, 5 - 8 pm & Saturdays, 9 am - 4:30 pm and one Sunday.
+There is a practicum placement with varied hours in October (30-hrs) and November/ December (90-hrs).

 Costs indicated are estimates for a 100% course load per year, unless otherwise noted.
 Additional fees may also include necessary equipment, supplies, NIC appointed uniforms, or field trips not included in these estimates.